CurveDocs/curve-docs/docs/lending/contracts/semilog-mp.md

 | $\text{rate}_{\text{max}}$ | `MonetaryPolicy.max_rate()` |
 | $\text{utilization}$ | `Utilization of the lending market.
 What ratio of the provided assets are borrowed?` |

+Based on this value, the APR for borrowing and lending is calculated.
+See the interest rates section [here](./vault.md#interest-rates) for more details.

 ---

 The embedded graph has limited features.
 However, by clicking the *"edit graph on Desmos"* button at the bottom right (or [here](https://www.desmos.com/calculator/cnhulwzyfx)), one is redirected to the main Desmos site.
 There, setting other values for `min_rate` and `max_rate` is possible.